RawrRoss/http-1.1-server/README.md

 ## Dependencies

-Internally, the HTTP server library utilizes Apache Commons Text, Commons I/O, and jsoup.
-Dependencies are managed by Gradle, and the dependency on jsoup is exported to applications as it is required by the server's API.
+Internally, the HTTP server library utilizes Apache Commons Text, Commons I/O, Log4j, and jsoup.
+Dependencies are managed by Gradle, and the Log4j and jsoup dependencies are exported as APIs of the library.

 ## Running Examples